Jones1403/DAC7611/README.md

 # DAC7611
-Arduino Library for the DAC7611 from Texas instruments
+A library based on the Arduino Platform to use the 12bit DAC by Texas Instruments.